UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 OK        IRkernel=1.2
 OK        tinytex=0.32
 OK        rmarkdown PDF-generation was successful.

-This output and additional configuration details have been saved to check-setup-mds.log in this directory.
+OK        rmarkdown HTML-generation was successful.

+The above output has been saved to the file /home/joel/check-setup-mds.log together with system configuration details and any detailed error messages about PDF and HTML generation.
 You can open this folder in your file browser by typing `open .` (without the surrounding backticks).
 ````